Who is Fani Willis, the Georgia prosecutor who could take down Trump

 For more than two years, her office has been investigating efforts to overturn election results in the state and the baseless allegations of widespread election fraud that fuelled them, adding to a long list of investigations and other legal consequences facing Mr Trump and others who rejected 2020 results.

-Then on 14 August, a grand jury chose to charge the former president and 18 of his allies with 48 counts related to their alleged conspiracy and actions to overturn election results in Georgia.
+On 14 August, a grand jury voted to charge the former president and 18 of his allies with 48 counts related to their alleged “criminal enterprise” to overturn election results in Georgia.

-On 1 August, Mr Trump was indicted on four counts in the federal probe led by Special Counsel Jack Smith into Mr Trump’s efforts to overturn the 2020 election.
+Days earlier, Mr Trump was indicted on four counts in a separate federal probe led by US Department of Justice special counsel Jack Smith into the former president’s efforts to overturn the 2020 election.

 The closely watched case on the state level against the former president resulted in racketeering charges similar to those that Ms Willis has made a career out of bringing against dozens of others.